 Without putting too much of a downer on this marvellous story, there were only three casualties on the British side of this small and entirely un-noteworthy battle.
 Two of them were sepoys but the third was Major George Newcome.

-I guess if you’re going to make a career in the army, the chances are you’ll not last long, particularly if there’s a big war on during your enlistment.
+I guess if you’re going to make a career in the army, the chances are you’ll not last long, particularly if there’s a big war on following your enlistment.
 At least George made Major and the grand old age of 39 before he bought it, a rare feat among the guys I’m researching.

 * I know Karate is Japanese but the sentence works better with a bit of alliteration.